-The second study, tested 94 adults who were experiencing some memory issues but not as severe as the first study group.
+The second study tested 94 adults who were experiencing some memory issues, but not as severely as the first study group.
 This group ranged in ages from 62 to 80.

-Researchers broke out these adults into four groups, with each one receiving one of the following: blueberry powder, fish oil, fish oil and powder, or a placebo.
+Researchers divided these adults into four groups, each one receiving one of the following: blueberry powder, fish oil, fish oil and powder or a placebo.

 Dr. Darren Gitelman, senior medical director at the Advocate Memory Center at Advocate Lutheran General Hospital in Park Ridge, Ill., says the two studies are interesting but very preliminary in suggesting new treatments for memory loss and dementia.

 “In the case of the maple syrup compound, the study was performed on cells, not people, while the blueberry studies had conflicting results,” he says.
 “We should not be surprised that plant products might provide substances to fight dementia, as we already use many medications derived from plants–from aspirin to a number of anti-cancer drugs.”

 Dr. Gitelman says that although both maple syrup and blueberries are delicious, he urges caution before going out and filling our shopping cart with extra helpings.

 “I think it’s important to take a balanced approach to our diet and not focus on consuming too much of a single food item,” he says.
 “Diets based on a Mediterranean diet currently have the most evidence for benefits to our brains over the long-term.”